EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 &lt;**ordinal**&gt; values are categories that have a logical or ordered relationship to one another, but the magnitude of the differences between the values is not defined or meaningful.
 Example: Low, Medium, High.

 *Note: Both the nominal and ordinal scales are considered &lt;**nonNumericDomain**&gt; types, either text or an enumerated list.
 The &lt;**enumeratedDomain**&gt; applies to coded values, and a &lt;**codeDefinition**&gt; or a referenced entity containing the code explanations.
-For &lt;**textDomain**&gt; an optional pattern may describe the text, e.g., a US telephone number can be described by the format “\\d\\d\\d-\\d\\d\\d-\\d\\d\\d\\d”.*
+For &lt;**textDomain**&gt; an optional pattern may describe the text, e.g., a US telephone number can be described by the format "\\d\\d\\d-\\d\\d\\d-\\d\\d\\d\\d"*.

 &lt;**interval**&gt; These measurements are ordinal, but in addition, use equal-sized units on a scale between values.
 The starting point is arbitrary, so a value of zero is not meaningful.
-Example: The Celsius temperature scale uses degrees which are equally spaced, but where zero does not represent “absolute zero” (i.e., the temperature at which molecular motion stops), and 20 C is not “twice as hot” as 10 C.
+Example: The Celsius temperature scale uses degrees which are equally spaced, but where zero does not represent "absolute zero" (i.e., the temperature at which molecular motion stops), and 20 C is not "twice as hot" as 10 C.

 &lt;**ratio**&gt; measurements have a meaningful zero point, and ratio comparisons between values are legitimate.
 For example, the Kelvin scale reflects the amount of kinetic energy of a substance (i.e., zero is the point where a substance transmits no thermal energy), and so temperature measured in kelvin units is a ratio measurement.
 Concentration is also a ratio measurement because a solution at 10 micromolePerLiter has twice as much substance as one at 5 micromolePerLiter.

 *Note: The &lt;**interval**&gt; and &lt;**ratio**&gt; scales require additional tags describing &lt;**unit&gt;**, the &lt;**numericDomain&gt;**, and&lt;**precision&gt;**.*

 **&lt;unit&gt;** Units should be described in correct physical units.
-Terms which describe data but are not units should be used in &lt;**attributeDefinition**&gt;.
-For example, for data describing “milligrams of Carbon per square meter”, “Carbon” belongs in the &lt;**attributeDefinition**&gt;, while the **&lt;unit&gt;** is “milligramPerMeterSquared”.
+Terms which describe data but are not units should be part of the &lt;**attributeDefinition**&gt;.
+Often, for display (e.g, in a paper's figure) these are combined.
+For example, a display may have a Y-axis of "milligrams of Carbon per square meter".
+However, in the dataset  "Carbon" belongs in the &lt;**attributeDefinition**&gt;, while the **&lt;unit&gt;** is milligramPerMeterSquared".

 &lt;**standardUnit**&gt; and &lt;**customUnit**&gt;: Unit names must be either &lt;**standardUnit**&gt;, from the unit dictionary included with EML
 ([http://knb.ecoinformatics.org/software/eml/eml-2.1.0/eml-unitTypeDefinitions.html\#StandardUnitDictionary](http://www.google.com/url?q=http%3A%2F%2Fknb.ecoinformatics.org%2Fsoftware%2Feml%2Feml-2.1.0%2Feml-unitTypeDefinitions.html%23StandardUnitDictionary&sa=D&sntz=1&usg=AFQjCNHWNNBs2ZW0wI-u2GrtUOs8QByDyw)) or &lt;**customUnit**&gt; and defined in the &lt;**additionalMetadata**&gt;.
 For LTER EML documents, a registry and database of units is available <http://unit.lternet.edu/unitregistry/>.
 It is recommended that for LTER documents, the &lt;**customUnit**&gt; element be used for all units with content pulled from the Unit Registry, even in the case where a unit is listed in the standard unit dictionary.
 Units in LTER documents should be added to the Unit Registry.

 For general purposes, the following guidelines (from ISO recommendations) apply to &lt;**customUnits**&gt;: Units should be written out, not abbreviated.
-Unit modifiers, such as “squared”, should follow the unit being modified.
-For example, meterSquared is preferred,  while squareMeter is improper.
-Units should be singular, such as “meter”, and not plural, such as “meters”.
+Unit modifiers, such as "squared", should follow the unit beig modified.
+For example, "meterSquared" is preferred,  while "squareMeter" is improper.
+Units should be singular, such as "meter", and not plural, such as "meters".

 &lt;**numericDomain**&gt; This tag includes elements specifying the &lt;**numberType**&gt; and the minimum and maximum allowable values of a numeric attribute.
 A measurement’s &lt;**numberType**&gt; should be defined as real, natural, whole or integer as explained in EML handbook: <http://im.lternet.edu/sites/im.lternet.edu/files/emlHandbook.pdf>.
 The &lt;**bounds**&gt; are theoretical or allowable minimum and maximum values (prescriptive), rather than the actual observed range in a data set (descriptive).
 The &lt;**bounds**&gt; tree is optional.

 **&lt;precision&gt;** describes the number of decimal places for the attribute.
 Currently, EML does not allow more than one precision value for a column.
-For example, a column containing lengths of fish may be measured to a precision of .01 meter for one species of fish (e.g., large), and .001 meters for a different species, but all the data on “fish length” are collected into one attribute and are measured using their appropriate precision values.
+For example, a column containing lengths of fish may be measured to a precision of .01 meter for one species of fish (e.g., large), and .001 meters for a different species, but all the data on "fish length" are collected into one attribute and are measured using their appropriate precision values.
 For these cases precision can be omitted, but the variable precision information should be described in detail in **method/methodStep**.
 Together, the information in
 &lt;**numericDomain**&gt; and &lt;**precision**&gt; are sufficient to decide upon an appropriate system-specific data type for representing a particular attribute.
 For example, an attribute with a numeric domain from 0-50,000 and a precision of 1 could be represented in the C language using a 'long' value, but if the precision is changed to '0.5' then a 'float' type would be needed.

-The &lt;**measurementType**&gt; element , &lt;**dateTime**&gt;, is a date-time value from the Gregorian calendar and it is recommended that these be expressed in a format that conforms to the ISO 8601 standard.
-An example of an allowable ISO date-time is “YYYY-MM-DD”, as in 2004-06-25, or, more fully, as “YYYY-MM-DDThh:mm:ssTZD” (eg 1997-07-16T19:20:30.45Z).
+The &lt;**measurementType**&gt; element, &lt;**dateTime**&gt;, is a date-time value from the Gregorian calendar and it is recommended that these be expressed in a format that conforms to the ISO 8601 standard.
+An example of an allowable ISO date-time is "YYYY-MM-DD", as in 2004-06-25, or, more fully, as "YYYY-MM-DDThh:mm:ssTZD" (eg 1997-07-16T19:20:30.45Z).
 The ISO standard is quite strict about the structure of date components.
 Since legacy data often contain non-standard dates, and existing equipment (e.g., sensors) may still be producing non-standard dates, the EML authors have provided additional allowable formats.
 See the EML documentation for a complete list.
 It is important to note that the dateTime field should not be used for recording time durations.
 In that case, use a &lt;**standardUnit**&gt; such as seconds, nominalMinute or nominalDay, or a &lt;**customUnit**&gt; that defines the unit in terms of its relationship to SI second.

 *Note: this measurement type was called &lt;**datetime**&gt; in previous versions of EML.
-It was changed from all lower case (&lt;**datetime**&gt;) to “camel case” (&lt;**dateTime**&gt;) for internal consistency.*
+It was changed from all lower case (&lt;**datetime**&gt;) to "camel case" (&lt;**dateTime**&gt;) for internal consistency.*

 The &lt;**missingValueCode**&gt; is optional, but should be included to describe any missing value codes present in the data set (e.g. NaN, ND, 9999).
-The missing value code is a string, not a value, which means that the content of this field must exactly match what appears in place of data values for it to be correctly interpreted, For example, if data are output with precision .01 and with missing values formatted to “-9999.00”, then the content of the &lt;**missingValueCode**&gt; element must be “-9999.00” not “-9999”.
+The missing value code is a string, not a value, which means that the content of this field must exactly match what appears in place of data values for it to be correctly interpreted, For example, if data are output with precision .01 and with missing values formatted to "-9999.00", then he nor "-9999".

 The examples show two attribute trees.
 The first was generated from an SQL system with a defined storage type.
 The second &lt;**attributeList**&gt; includes tags for &lt;**customUnits&gt;**, with the Unit defined in the &lt;**additionalMetadata**&gt; tree.